primetype/asmtp/README.md

 **First**: performs a protocol handshake upon establishing new connections (1 byte of version and a few bytes of [`IK`] Noise protocol handshake).

-During that step, it is possible to authenticate the peer we are talking to.
+During that step, it is possible to authenticate the peer our node is talking to.

 **Then**: then that's it.
-You have a [`noise`] transport state now and it is used to encrypt/decrypt all the messages that goes through the network.
-After each successfully encrypted/decrypted message we perform the noise transport's `rekey` so we have forward secrecy on our side too.
+Our node has a [`noise`] transport state now and it is used to encrypt/decrypt all the messages that go through the network.
+After each successfully encrypted/decrypted message it performs the noise transport's `rekey` to guarantee forward secrecy.

 # Disclaimer

 ASMTP is a work in progress.
 It is a tool that is originally written to help me send messages with my friends and colleagues.
-Please hear the following:
+Please note the following:

-> It has not been audited and should be used at your own risk.
+> **ASMTP** has not been audited and should be used at your own risk.

 ## License